Radiated Emission Estimate

 Ground Impedance

-Calculate PCB ground plane AC impedance, skin depth, and inductive reactance at high frequencies for EMC analysis.
+Calculate PCB ground plane AC impedance, skin depth, and inductive reactance vs frequency.
+Analyze ground return paths for EMC compliance.

 EMC